Agoric/documentation/main/guides/getting-started/sell-concert-tickets-contract-explainer.md

 The contract is typically parameterized with this `inventory` object to initiate.

-After the contract is initialized, a new (ERTP mint)[https://docs.agoric.com/glossary/#mint] for the "Ticket" asset is created.
+After the contract is initialized, a new [ERTP mint](https://docs.agoric.com/glossary/#mint) for the "Ticket" asset is created.

 <details>
-<summary>Note: AssetKind.COPY_BAG expresses non-fungible assets</summary>
+<summary>Note: AssetKind expresses non-fungible assets</summary>

 There are three types of [assets](https://docs.agoric.com/guides/ertp/#asset).
 You can determine the [type of your asset](https://docs.agoric.com/reference/ertp-api/ertp-data-types.html#assetkind) by referring to the provided documentation.

 In our example, tickets are non-fungible and can have duplicates, meaning there can be many tickets of a single type.
 Therefore, we are using `AssetKind.COPY_BAG`.